lraycheva/core/docs/getting-started/02_what-is-glue42-core-plus/overview.md

 - Connectors to integrate your web apps with Bloomberg, Fidessa, Excel, Outlook and more;
 - an installable Browser Extension which replaces the need for a [Main app](../../developers/core-concepts/web-platform/overview/index.html) and provides many other handy features for your web project;
 - automatic [FDC3](https://fdc3.finos.org/) implementation injection;
-- Glue42 Developer Tools (Interop Viewer, Context Viewer) for tracking the behavior of [Interop methods and streams](../../capabilities/data-sharing-between-apps/interop/index.html), and [shared contexts](../../capabilities/data-sharing-between-apps/shared-contexts/index.html).
+- Glue42 Developer Tools (Interop Viewer, Context Viewer) for tracking the behavior of [Interop methods and streams](../../capabilities/data-sharing-between-apps/interop/index.html) and [shared contexts](../../capabilities/data-sharing-between-apps/shared-contexts/index.html).

 [**Glue42 Core+**](https://glue42.com/core-plus/) enables you to connect to a [Glue42 Server](https://docs.glue42.com/glue42-concepts/glue42-server/index.html), and even achieve interoperability across different user machines.
 Customer support is also available under a paid license for [**Glue42 Core+**](https://glue42.com/core-plus/).

+## Licensing

+The [`@glue42/core-plus`](https://www.npmjs.com/package/@glue42/core-plus) Plugin is free to download from the public NPM registry, but it requires a valid license key to operate.
+To purchase a license or request a trial one, [contact us](https://glue42.com/contacts/) at `info@glue42.com`.

+*For more details on how to enable the [**Glue42 Core+**](https://glue42.com/core-plus/) Plugin if you already have a valid license key, see the [Developers > Glue42 Core+ Plugin](../../developers/core-plus-plugin/index.html) section.*

 ## Features

-*Note that the features described here are still under development and detailed information about them isn't available yet.
+*Note that some of the features described here are still under development and detailed information about them isn't available yet.
 For more information, [contact us](https://glue42.com/contacts/) at `info@glue42.com`.*

 ### Layouts